dry states in india

 List of Dry States in India

 In a few states, the government has outlawed the sale of alcoholic beverages, making any business activity involving alcoholic beverages illegal.
 Chapter IV of the Constitution discusses the DPSP (Directive Principles of State Policy).
-It is not permitted to consume intoxicants that are unhealthy for the body, such as alcohol.
+Consuming intoxicants that are unhealthy for the body, such as alcohol, is not permitted.
 The dry states in India claim this will support the morality principle and are a positive step toward social change in their state.

 Dry states of India